wixtoolset/web/src/Docusaurus/docs/about/assignment-agreement.html.md

 So go out there!
 Participate in design discussions.
 Get your code written.
+Test it.
+And test it some more.
-Post the pull request for code reviewe.
+Post the pull request for code review.
-Then respond to the CLA prompt and your contribution will be ready to be merged into the WiX toolset.
+Then respond to the CLA prompt and your contribution will be ready to be merged into the WiX Toolset.

 Happy coding!